Lindsay Denton, MA, MBACP. UKCP Accredited

 Training, qualifications & experience

-I hold a Masters Degree in Core Process Psychotherapy (CPP) from the Karuna Institute and am UKCP Accredited.
+I hold a Masters Degree in Core Process Psychotherapy (CPP) from the Karuna Institute, am UKCP Accredited and have completed basic training in Advanced Integrative Therapy (AIT).
 I am also a Registered Member of BACP (MBACP 093429).
 I adhere to the ethical standards of the Karuna Institute, BACP and UKCP.

 As a mature woman I bring a rich and varied life experience to my therapeutic practice.
-I have lived overseas for a number of years in both urban and rural settings and have worked in a wide range of organisations in a variety of roles.
+I have lived overseas for a number of years in both urban and rural settings and have also worked in a wide range of organisations in a variety of roles.
 I am very aware of the stresses that we can face in relationships, in our jobs or through unemployment, and appreciate the difficulties and challenges that feelings of isolation, or being far from friends and family, can present.

 Having explored a variety of meditative practices, and lived in various Buddhist centres, I took ordination as a Buddhist nun in 2004.
 While I chose to return to a more secular lifestyle in 2007, Buddhist principles and a regular mindfulness practices remain an important part of my life and provide an important basis for my psychotherapy practice.